 - 12.1 Parents are the primary educators of their children and their role in education concerning relationships and sexuality is seen by the school as very important.
-Relevant sections of this RSHE policy will be included in the school's Prospectus booklet, published annually in August. - 12.2 This policy has been designed in consultation with Parent Forum representatives and the views expressed by parents will be taken into account when reviewing the policy.
+Relevant sections of this RSHE policy will be included in the school's Prospectus booklet, published annually in August. - 12.2 This policy has been designed in consultation with Parent Advisory Groups and via a Microsoft parental questionnaire to representatives and the views expressed by parents will be taken into account when reviewing the policy.
 A copy of this policy will be made available on the school's website as well as an overview of topics covered by each year group. - 12.3 Pupils' views are gathered through school surveys and the various committees for example school Council, Mental Health Ambassadors, Digital Leaders and the Anti-bullying Champions that the school operates, identifying needs. - 12.4 All staff play an important role in supporting the delivery and review of RSHE.